NotFiona/Raspberry-Pi-Pico-RC-Car/README.md

 ## What is next?
 Other than designing and building it?
 Figuring out how to do it better?
 If I'm happy with it, maybe design a 3d printed chasis?
+Playstation controller for steering?
+Camera?
+Full on autonomous vehicle!?!?!?
+We'll see where this goes!! :P